-The AX500 is a power electronics device.
+The AX1500 is a high power electronics device.
 Serious damage, including fire, may occur to the unit, motors, wiring and batteries as a result of its misuse.
+Transistors may explode and require the use of safety glasses when operated in direct view.
 Please review the User's Manual for added precautions prior to applying full battery or full load power.